Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: Introduction

+In the computer algebra system \textsc{ALLTYPES} (\cite{Schwarz:2009}), which is based on \textsc{REDUCE} and solely accessible as a web-service, Schwarz and Grigoriev have implemented the algorithm for factoring differential operators they introduced in \cite{GrigorievSchwartz:2004}.

+Beals and Kartashova (\cite{beals2005constructively}) consider the problem of finding a first-order left hand factor of an element from the second Weyl algebra over a computable differential field, where they are able to deduce parametric factors.
+Similarly, Shemyakova studied factorization properties of linear partial differential operators in \cite{parameters:shemyakova:2007}, \cite{shemyakova2009multiple} and \cite{2010:shemyakova:refinement}.

+Concerning special classes of polynomials in algebras of operators, the paper \cite{foupouagnigni2004factorization} deals with factorization of fourth-order differential equations satisfied by certain Laguerre-Hahn orthogonal polynomials (\cite{nikiforov1988special}).

-Those algorithms and implementations are very well written and they were able to factorize a large amount of polynomials we gave them as input.
-Nonetheless, as we will see in this paper, there exists a large class of polynomials that seem to form the worst case for those algorithms.
-There, one can use a different approach to obtain a factorization very quickly.
-This approach was originally developed in \cite{Heinle:2010}, and further extended and presented at the conference ISSAC in Munich, 2010, the DEAM2 workshop in Linz, 2011, and the conference ``Computeralgebra Tagung'' in Kassel, 2012.
-Now, this is the first journal version of this work.
-Furthermore, the algorithms were implemented in \textsc{Singular}, and since version 3-1-3 they became part of the distribution (library: \texttt{ncfactor.lib}).
+Those algorithms and implementations are very well written and they are able to factorize a large number of polynomials we give them as input.
+Nonetheless, as we will see in this paper, there exists a large class of polynomials that seem to form the worst case for the mentioned algorithms.
+One can use a different approach to obtain a factorization of such polynomials very quickly, and we will prove that this factorization into irreducible elements is also irreducible in the rational first ($q$-)Weyl algebra.
+This approach extends the one developed in \cite{Heinle:2010}.
+In this work we deal with this class of polynomials by describing our methods in detail and providing a complexity estimate for the factorization in the case, where the underlying field is computable.
+A very recent algorithm for factoring general polynomials, which is based on the results presented here, is given in \cite{giesbrecht2014factoring}.
+We state another main result in Theorem \ref{thrm:irreducibleRationalWeyl}.
+There, we prove that irreducible homogeneous polynomials in the polynomial first Weyl algebra stay irreducible when considering them as elements in the rational first Weyl algebra.
+This is rather unexpected, as this statement is not true for general, i.e. inhomogeneous, polynomials.